 How much does a website actually cost?

-This is a question I am often asked, and in this article, I will try to shed light on the various parameters that are at play when we at Twentyfour price a website – in fact, any digital project.
-But before I dive into the specifics of pricing, I want to take a moment to review the golden project management triangle that you can apply in any project when it comes to price, time and quality.
+Before diving into the specifics of pricing, I want to take a moment to review the golden project triangle that you can apply in any project regarding price, time, and quality.

 When compromise is a premise

-Exaggeration somewhat, this means in practice, that it is not possible to deliver a project without compromising.
-There is rarely, I would even venture to say never, unimaginable time and resources available in a project, and quality is often the most important aspects for the customer.
+In practice, it is impossible to deliver a project without compromising.
+There is rarely, I would even venture to say never, unimaginable time and resources available in a project, and quality is often the most important aspect for the customer.

-If you imagine a triangle where time and resources are scarce, but the expectation of quality is high, you will then be left with a skewed triangle with two very small angles and a huge angle, completely out of balance.
+Suppose you imagine a triangle where time and resources are scarce, but the expectation of quality is high.
+In that case, you will be left with a skewed triangle with two small angles and one huge angle — a triangle out of balance.

-To restore balance, and the project’s likelihood of success, you need to tweak or modify the expectations for quality and content or adjust upwards on the two aspects of time and resources.
+To restore balance and the project’s likelihood of success, you need to tweak or modify the expectations for quality and content.
+Otherwise, you must adjust upwards on the two aspects of time and resources.

-In essence, the project management triangle is beneficial to apply throughout the project as a benchmark when the project team, customer or other stakeholders challenge the project on time, content or budget.
+The project triangle is beneficial to apply throughout the project as a benchmark when the project team, customer, or other stakeholders challenge the project on time, content, or budget.

 It’s all about being able to say ‘no’

 “Being able to set boundaries for yourself and towards others is important”.
 This is how Svend Brinkmann writes in his book “No”, in which he proclaims that only programmed robots always say yes.
-And that, I think, there is a certain truth to.
+I think there is a certain truth to that.

-It is important to embrace projects with an open mind and see opportunities instead of limitations.
-But the limitations of a project are often just as important to understand and recognize as the possibilities.
-Only when you know your opt-outs, and the reason for these, can you focus 100% on your options and do this properly.
+It is essential to embrace projects with an open mind and see opportunities instead of limitations.
+But the boundaries of a project are often just as important to understand and recognize as the possibilities.
+Only when you know your opt-outs and the reason for these can you focus 100% on your options and do this properly.

-Therefore, I believe that our most important role as advisors is to be professionally well-founded in order to advise the client in making the right choices.
-And, throughout the project, keep asking the project team as well as the customer the questions why, what and to whom (Read more on strategic advice in this article.)
+Therefore, I believe our most important role as advisors is to be professionally well-founded to advise the client in making the right choices.
+Throughout the project, keep asking the project team and customers: why, what, and to whom.

-Likewise, it is important to look at the customer’s other system landscapes, to ensure that manual processes and future scalability are considered in the solution from the start.
+Likewise, looking at the customer’s other system landscapes is essential to ensure that manual processes and future scalability are considered in the solution from the start.

-For me, as a strategic advisor, it is important that we, together with the customer, are completely aligned on where we are going, why we are going there, and how we are going to get there.
-I would actually say it is a basic premise when doing a project together.
+For me, as a strategic advisor, it is important that we, together with the customer, are completely aligned on where we are going, why we are going there, and how we will get there.
+I would say it is a basic premise when doing a project together.

-Down below, I describe four different setups in relation to website solutions and the price range in Twentyfour within each of these.
-We also hosted a webinar on the subject, which you can watch here in Danish if you prefer to listen and watch my explanation.
+Below, I describe four different setups related to website solutions and the price range in Twentyfour within each of these.

 From template to a comprehensive custom-designed solution